-RV owner Yvette did something similar by using thumb tacks to attach a valance to her window cornice.
+RV owner Yvette did something similar by using thumbtacks to attach fabric atop the factory valances.
 Upholstery tacks could be used the same way.
-Then she hung curtains inside the cornice boxes using easily removable tension rods.
+They are spiral-shaped so they won't come out as easily as thumbtacks might.

-RV blogger Heather did this as well, and to me the result looks like real curtains!
-You can read about her no-sew method in this blog post.
+RV blogger Heather did this as well, bunching the fabric as she pinned.
+You can read how to copy her no-sew method in this blog post.

 Cornice / Valance Makeover Ideas

 20. Hanging Curtains Behind the Valance (+ adding lanterns)